 Conflict of interest is a common issue that can arise in search committees.
-The Faculty of Science has provided guidelines to help identify and manage conflict of interest when it arises.
+The Faculty of Science has guidelines to help identify and manage conflict of interest when it arises.
 These guidelines will be discussed at the Search Committee Certification session.

-Please refer to the Conflict of Interest Guidelines for further details.
+Please refer to the Conflict of Interest Guidelines and memo templates for further details.